• Skip to primary navigation

 If you find your chocolate in way to thick after melting and you do not want a thick coat of chocolate on your cake pops, this is what you do!

-Add about ½-1 tsp of oil in your melted chocolate and mix in to combine.
+Add about ½-1 teaspoon of oil in your melted chocolate and mix in to combine.
 This will not only make your chocolate thinner but also adds a great sheen to it!
 Win win!

 You can pop them on a lollipop stick or leave on their own.
 But remember to chill them first if wanting to eat them from a stick!